The contact details of the data controller are:

-To provide this service, we will need to collect your name, address, email address and telephone number as well as complete a travel survey with you.
-We are collecting this data because we will contact you a minimum of one month after receiving your Dr Bike service to find out your feedback and to see if your travel behaviour has changed.
+To provide the free travel support offers, we will need to collect your name, address, email address and telephone number and complete a travel survey with you.
+We are collecting this data because we require this to provide the travel support offer.
+We will contact you a minimum of one month after receiving your travel support offer to find out your feedback and to see if your travel behaviour has changed.

 How long we will keep your data for:

-The period of time that we will hold this data for will be determined by the timeframe required by our partner university to analyse the findings following the completion of the current scheme (funded by Department for Transport Access funding) in March 2022.
+The period that we will hold this data for will be determined by the timeframe required by the funding partner to analyse the findings following the completion of the current schemes (funded by Department for Transport and / or Joint Air Quality Unit).
+This period is usually up to two years after the completion date of the projects.
 After this, your information will be deleted or archived.